-There are many reasons why big data is so crucial and relevant to the healthcare industry.
+There are many reasons why it is so crucial and relevant to the healthcare industry.
 These include the following…

 The ability to have such a large compilation of data at providers and researcher finger tips enables individuals in the healthcare industry to stop epidemics before they occur.
 Populations and segments of patient populations can be broken down into smaller groups to address health risks before they get out of hand.
 On the flip side of this, this also enables them to dive down deeper into the diseases that these individuals have and potentially find cures.

-Outside of its ability to influence population health initiatives, big data also plays a role in value-based care.
+Outside of its ability to influence population health initiatives, this type of data also plays a role in value-based care.
 With all of the tools that are now available that leverage big data, doctors can now make better informed decisions for their patients.
 This all leads to better healthcare outcomes for patients.

 Avoiding Prescription Errors

-Big data has enabled some software companies to develop tools that catch prescription errors made by the provider before they ever make it to the pharmacy.
+This data has enabled some software companies to develop tools that catch prescription errors made by the provider before they ever make it to the pharmacy.
 This eliminates the potential for patients to receive the wrong medication that could derail their treatment plan.
-(In Version 16 of MicroMD, to be released in August of 2019, there is a new structured sig editor that also helps to eliminate prescription errors.)

 As the quality of care increases due to big data, the need for hospital stays, and admissions and readmissions decreases.
 This overall, decreases costs for patients across the board.
 Big data also aids in preventative medicine efforts.
 The more information that is available to a provider through big data, the more actively they can work to prevent illness from occurring in a patient which will inevitably drive down costs.